nuxt/nuxt/docs/content/index.md

     ::list{.mb-8}
     - Using [Nitro server](/concepts/server-engine) with Nuxt 2
     - Using Composition API (same as Nuxt 3) with Nuxt 2
-    - Using new CLI and Devtools with Nuxt 2
+    - Using new CLI and DevTools with Nuxt 2
     - Progressively upgrade to Nuxt 3
     - Compatibility with Nuxt 2 module ecosystem
     - Upgrade piece by piece (Nitro, Composition API, Nuxt Kit)